Tax presence

 LLC

 The UAE has long been known as a zero-corporate-tax jurisdiction.
-This is set to change with the Ministry of Finance’s (MOF) announcement on January 31, 2022 that the UAE will introduce a federal corporate income tax (CIT) effective for financial years starting on or after June 1, 2023.
-Because the UAE is an Inclusive Framework member of the Organisation for Economic Cooperation and Development’s (OECD) anti-Base Erosion and Profit Shifting initiatives, it has been expected that it would introduce legislation to implement the multinational-focused Global Minimum Corporate Tax (GMCT) of 15 percent.
-With MOF’s recent announcement, more details have been revealed on the contours of the UAE’s CIT regime.
+This changed with the introduction of a federal corporate income tax (CIT) effective for financial years starting on or after June 1, 2023.
+As a member of the Inclusive Framework of the Organisation for Economic Cooperation and Development’s (OECD), which is committed to implementing the anti-Base Erosion and Profit Shifting (BEPS) initiatives, the UAE is expected to introduce legislation to implement the Global Minimum Tax (GMT) initiative (Pillar Two).
+This tax aims to establish a minimum effective tax rate of 15 percent on multinational corporations, specifically targeting those with an annual consolidated group revenue exceeding a certain threshold (eg, EUR750 million).

 Branch